These days I cleaned my codes for different reports and analyses, which allows

 the scripts to be more brief and to increase running speed.
 In this blog, I’ll

-pay particular emphasis on how to improve pandas
+pay particular emphasis on how to improve pandas dataframe processing with

 the following points: